DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     -   Securing VoIP communications often involves specific application of many common security concepts:
         - Use strong passwords and two-factor authentication.
         - Record call logs and inspect for unusual activity.
+        -  consider the use of a dedicated VLAN for VoIP devices to help separate them from other networked devices
         - Block international calling.
         - Outsource VoIP to a trusted SaaS.
         - Update VoIP equipment firmware.